I'm Sorry, I'll Read That Again: Influence

 As the only woman on the show, Jo Kendall voiced all the female characters (with the exception of Brooke-Taylor's oversexed harridan, Lady Constance de Coverlet) and occasionally extended into having conversations with herself in different voices.
 (In one episode of the serial "The Curse of the Flying Wombat", not only did Kendall play two characters in the same scene but so did Tim Brooke-Taylor, resulting in a four way conversation between the two actors).
 Kendall also wrote some of her own material.

 The show ended with an unchanging sign-off song, which Bill Oddie performed as "Angus Prune" and was referred to by the announcer as "The Angus Prune Tune".
 Spoof dramas were billed as Prune Playhouse and many parodies of commercial radio were badged as Radio Prune.

 Repeats and spinoffs

 Several cast members appeared in the radio comedy panel game I'm Sorry I Haven't a Clue, a spinoff from ISIRTA that has outlived it by decades.
 Graeme Garden and Tim Brooke-Taylor continued as regulars on the show.

-All series of ISIRTA have been rebroadcast on BBC Radio 4 Extra (available on digital television, DAB digital radio and the web), though some episodes (series 8 episode 2, and series 9 episodes 5 & 6) were not transmitted due to potentially offensive content.
-Listeners in Australia occasionally find ISIRTA in the 5.30am vintage comedy timeslot on ABC Radio National (available on the web to overseas listeners).
+All series of ISIRTA have been rebroadcast on BBC Radio 4 Extra (available on digital television, DAB digital radio and the web), though some episodes (series 5 episodes 9 & 12, series 8 episode 2, and series 9 episodes 5 & 6) were not transmitted due to potentially offensive content.
+Infrequently, Australian listeners found ISIRTA in the 5.30am vintage comedy timeslot on ABC Radio National (available on the web to overseas listeners).
+It is not certain of the reasons due to its being pulled off-air, as this slot has now since been replaced with a business program.

 The official story of ISIRTA was published in The Clue Bible by Jem Roberts, in 2009.